 Remote Sensing Coordination Committee (RSCC)

 The USDA Remote Sensing Coordination Committee provides a basis for closer collaboration across agencies on remote sensing efforts and assures that efforts and investments are not being duplicated, strengths are leveraged, and USDA is pursuing all reasonable efforts in innovation in remote sensing for agriculture, natural resources, forestry, and food security.
 View the Remote Sensing Coordination Committee Charter (PDF, 117 KB).

 - Bob Tetrault (FAS), Co-Chair

 The USDA science agenda relies on official statistics produced by the National Agricultural Statistics Service and the statistical information and analyses produced by the Economic Research Service.
 The USDA Statistics Committee under the Science Council provides a basis for closer collaboration across agencies on statistical efforts and assures consistency in statistical data on similar variables collected across USDA Agencies.
 View the Statistics Committee Charter (PDF, 104 KB).

-- Hubert Hamer (REE) Acting Deputy Under Secretary and Acting USDA Chief Scientist, Co-Chair
+- Shefali V. Mehta (REE), Deputy Under Secretary of Research, Education, and Economics and Acting USDA Chief Scientist, Co-Chair

 - Spiro Stefanou (ERS), Co-Chair